ONH 1 // The First Days

 Often, when I’m driving, it’s all I can think about.
-I wait until I’m all alone in my car before I cry.
 All my tears are just a breath away from spilling over.
 Then we pass a field of wildflowers; easily an acre of bright, tiny purple and red blooms, and I sigh – for a moment everything is okay.
 Beauty heals.
 Thank you Jesus for the wildflowers.
 “See, Madeline?
 We’re going to be okay.”
 But wait – she may never see wildflowers.
-My heart is breaking.
+There is no escape from this.

 The next step is an MRI to make sure that the rest of her brain is developing normally.
 Apparently a large percentage of babies who have optic nerve problems also have a bunch of related conditions.
 Their hypothalamus and pituitary gland are affected.
 They have to take hormone treatments for growth hormones, stress hormones, and thyroid regulation.
-Sometimes adjacent parts of the brain are missing as well, causing learning disabilities, mental disabilities, developmental problems.
+Sometimes adjacent parts of the brain are missing as well, causing learning disabilities and developmental problems.